DionneMaguire/dionnes_wines/README.md

 - static files will now be collected into a static folder in my s3 bucket
 - add our media files to aws s3 bucket
 - need to confirm the email of the superuser in admin so that they can log in
+- add email keys to config vars
+- set debug to true if development otherwise false

 ### Making a local clone